TanviKambli6118/AI-Chatbot/README.md

 4. Updates memory for continuous conversation

 🔒 Security Note
-Do NOT expose your API key
+1. Do NOT expose your API key
-Never hardcode API key in code
+2. Never hardcode API key in code
-Use environment variables
-Keep your key private
+3. Keep your key private

 📌 Code Example
 from openai import OpenAI